 use separate non-interchangeable connectors.

+For launchers only, provision shall be made to isolate power lines and return lines of the explosive subsystem from electrical ground.

-Insulation resistance
+Insulation

-The explosive system shall neither function nor degrade as a result of the potential difference between the firing circuits and the shielding or the ground within specified limits.
+The explosive subsystem shall neither function nor degrade as a result of the voltage difference between the firing circuits and the shielding or the ground within specified limits.

-Dielectric strength
+Leakage

-The explosive system shall neither function nor degrade as a result of leakage current of electrical firing circuits to ground.
+The explosive subsystem shall neither function nor degrade as a result of leakage current of electrical firing circuits to ground.

 Sensitivity to RF energy

-When exposed to RF conditions, the induced power shall not exceed a level which is:

-20 dB below the no-fire power,

-20 dB below the RF sensitivity threshold.
+When exposed to RF conditions, the induced power shall not exceed a level of 20 dB below no-fire power and 20 dB below the RF sensibility threshold.

 If no RF-limit is known, the DC-limit can be used.

-When exposed to RF conditions, the explosive system shall not be degraded.
+When exposed to RF conditions, the explosive subsystem shall not be degraded.

 Magnetic cleanliness